The Sea-Doo Switch pontoon boat is a groundbreaking product that has shaken the boating world.

 While picking your own layout is cool, most will pick one and stick with it.

 What makes this feature shine to me is how easy it makes it to clean the boat.
-Just pop off the seats, set them to the side, and power wash the deck of your Switch.
+Just pop off the seats, set them to the side, and power wash the deck.

 LinQ System

-LinQ is Sea-Doo’s system to attach accessories to your craft.
+LinQ is the system to attach accessories to your craft.

-It’s a clever idea that really expands the capabilities of the Switch.
+It’s a clever idea that really expands the capabilities of the boat.
 You could even get fishing rod holders and make this into a nice fishing boat if you wanted to.

 The engine placement and ease of access is something that the Switch has really done well, and I feel doesn’t get much attention.

-Here are images of the Sea-Doo Switch that show off more features and items.
+Here are images of the Switch that show off more features and items.

 Thinking about buying a 21ft 2023.
 I’ve read up on just about everything on this boat but I haven’t seen anything for it if I on one side of the lake and it started getting dark on me, where’s the lighting for it ?
 So others can see me and so on…thank you